HackMGM/hackmgm-notes/meetings/20170720_general_meeting.md

 JD Hinshaw
 #### Discussion
 - Very important, should guide us from year to year
-- Talked with core to get some feasible goals
+- Talked with core team to get some feasible goals
 - Current mission statement from JD [available in slides]
 - q: Does the mission statement encompass everything that you think the brigade should be shooting for?